Ivan Johnson: Conflict with the Bahamian Prime Minister

 Johnson returned to Nassau in 1976.
 At The Tribune, the national newspaper, two chief reporters had quit without warning.
 Johnson agreed to act as the newspaper's chief reporter up to the 1977 general election.
 In October 1976, he clashed with the Progressive Liberal Party leader, Prime Minister Lynden Pindling during the ZNS-TV radio programme, Contact.
 Contact was a monthly live broadcast where Sir Lynden was questioned by journalists.
 Sir Lynden became angry when answering Johnson's questions.
 In November 1976, Sir Lynden refused to appear with Johnson.
 Johnson continued to goad Sir Lynden in The Tribune.
 After the 1977 election, Johnson returned to England and in 1979 he gained employment at The London Sun as a sub-editor.

 In 1985, Johnson was seconded to Australia and worked as a sub-editor at The Daily Mirror (Australia), The Townsville Bulletin and The Sunday Times (Western Australia).
 In 1987, Johnson again returned to London.
 He worked as a freelance sub-editor for the London Sun, News of the World and The Sunday Times before gaining employment as a staff sub-editor at the Daily Star.

 The Punch

 In August 1989 Johnson returned to Nassau.
 In February 1990 he began his own tabloid format newspaper, The Punch.
 Its offices were on Farrington Road in Oakes Field.
 In 1992, on the morning of election day, The Punch ran a headline predicting the Free National Movement win over Progressive Liberal Party by 32 seats to 17.
 The tabloid was hence called The Prophet Punch.

+Death

+Johnson died on 4 October 2021 at the age of 68 after a heart attack.